 We also use aggregated data, in order to improve our operations and ensure we are providing you with the best service possible.
 It’s really important that the personal data we hold about you is up to date so please let us know if your personal data changes at any time.

 When will we collect it?

 We and our agents collect certain personal information from and about you during your sign up journey and when you get in contact with us or use our website or as part of providing our services to you.
-This could be though us directly or through another Fischer Group company.
+This could be though us directly or through another Bastian PLC Group company.

 We may also monitor and record any communications we have with you, including phone calls, emails, web chats, letters and social media exchanges to make sure we are providing an excellent service to our customers.
 We may contact you by telephone, web chat, email, post or in person as necessary.

 Your data may be used for the following purposes: